kontez/unicorn/README.md

 song.py
 -------
-Uses `scrolldisp.py` to display what song is currently playing on twitch.tv/monstercat, using an private external script at cigix.noip.me/update.php
+Uses `scrolldisp.py` to display what song is currently playing on twitch.tv/monstercat, using a private external script at cigix.noip.me/update.php

 scrolldisp.py
 -------------